tfonteyn/profilecloner/README.md

   --port=<port>                           or localhost and 9999 (wildfly:9990)
   --username=<user> | -u <user>         : When not set, $local authentication is attempted --password=<password> | -p <password>
-  --file=<name> | -f <name>             : The resulting CLI commands will be written to the file; if not set, they are output on the console
+  --file=<name> | -f <name>             : The resulting CLI commands will be written to the file
-  --add-deployments=<true|false> | -ad  : By default cloning a server-group will skip the deployments
-                                          If you first copy the content folder and clone the deployments, you can enable this
+                                          If not set, they are output on the console --add-deployments=<true|false> | -ad  : By default cloning a server-group will skip the deployments If you first copy the content folder and clone the deployments, you can enable this

 Examples for "/from=value destinationvalue":
   Domain mode: